Promote supply chain sustainability

 Whistle-blowing system

 Toyo Tire Corporation operates a whistle-blowing system that can also be utilized by suppliers, and conveys information to suppliers through briefing sessions on the CSR Procurement Guidelines and other venues.
-There were no reports from suppliers in 2022.
+There were no reports from suppliers in fiscal 2023.

 We declared our commitment to free competition and fair trade in each country and region in the Toyo Tire Group Code of Conduct.
 We comply with antimonopoly and subcontracting laws, pursue fair procurement activities, comply with import- and export-related laws and regulations, and ensure proper labeling and product descriptions.